Expensify/App/CONTRIBUTING.md

 	1. Lint - All code must pass lint checks before a merge of a pull request

 #### Testing
-Upon submission of a PR, please include explicit testing steps for all platforms (Web, Desktop, iOS, and Android) to confirm the fix works as expected and there are no regressions.
+Upon submission of a PR, please include a numbered list of explicit testing steps for each platform (Web, Desktop, iOS, and Android) to confirm the fix works as expected and there are no regressions.